JohnGUnderwood/atlas-search-cli/README.md

 - `--field`: The field to search for vectors.
 This is a required argument.
 - `--projectField`: The field to project.
 Can be specified multiple times.
 If a configuration is used, these fields will be added to any `projectField` values defined in the configuration.
 - `--index`: The name of the search index to use.
 Defaults to `vector_index`.
 - `--numCandidates`: Number of candidates to consider for approximate vector search.
-Defaults to 10.
+Defaults to 100 (or 10x 'limit' if set).
 - `--limit`: Number of results to return.
 Defaults to 10.
 - `--embedWithVoyage`: Embed the query with Voyage AI.
 - `--voyageModel`: The Voyage AI model to use for embedding.
 If not specified, it will attempt to use the value from the configuration, or default to `voyage-3.5`.